 Despite the natural match between project-based learning (PBL) and the needs of language learners, the application of PBL in world language curricula has lagged behind other subjects, leaving language instructors without working models that take advantage of the potential of PBL to significantly improve language teaching and learning.
 One reason is that the complexity of language learning contexts require complex designs to orchestrate successful projects.
-Such design considerations define Project-Based Language Learning (PBLL) as a distinct area of instructional design and inquiry, which constitutes an integral part of several NFLRC projects, such as the development of model foreign language project prototypes, the creation of a project repository to create, modify, and share foreign language projects, the development of PBLL curriculum in Vietnamese and Indonesian, the development and delivery of an intensive online institute on PBLL, and the development and delivery of intensive summer institutes that address PBLL from various perspectives.
+Such design considerations define Project-Based Language Learning (PBLL) as a distinct area of instructional design and inquiry, which constitutes an integral part of several NFLRC projects, such as the development of model foreign language project prototypes, the creation of a project repository to create, modify, and share foreign language projects, the development of PBLL curriculum in Vietnamese, the development and delivery of an intensive online institute on PBLL, and the development and delivery of intensive summer institutes that address PBLL from various perspectives.

 This Symposium brings together experts, educational leaders, and world language teachers to foster the conversation on the potential for PBLL to transform and enhance language education, exploring PBLL's intersections with content-based instruction, task-based language learning, and performance assessment.
 The Symposium Site contains recordings of all presentations.